-13.9 HOSE BIBBS AND EXTERIOR SUPPLY PIPES
+14.9 HOSE BIBBS AND EXTERIOR SUPPLY PIPES

 The hose bibbs on this building are the frost free type.
 These hose bibbs typically will not freeze as long as the hoses are removed.
 Failure to remove hoses during freezing weather could result in a cracked pipe and leakage.
-The bibbs were tested and were functioning as intended.

-The hose bibb on the rear of the building is damaged.
-This is indicative of a frozen valve.
+The hose bibb on the rear of the house is dripping.
+This is indicative of a worn valve.
 Replacement of the hose bibb is recommended.
-The other hose bibb was functional.

-13.10 GAS PIPING
+14.10 GAS PIPING